estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 This Flow connector materializes Flow collections into tables within a Google BigQuery dataset.
 It allows both standard and [delta updates](#delta-updates).

-The connector uses your Google Cloud service account to materialize to BigQuery tables by way of tables in a Google Cloud Storage (GCS) bucket.
+The connector uses your Google Cloud service account to materialize to BigQuery tables by way of files in a Google Cloud Storage (GCS) bucket.
 The tables in the bucket act as a temporary staging area for data storage and retrieval.

 `ghcr.io/estuary/materialize-bigquery:dev` provides the latest connector image when using the Flow GitOps environment.
 You can also follow the link in your browser to see past image versions.